 independent variables.
 One of the variables, "Months Since,"

-represents the number of months since the sale took place.
+represents the number of months since the sale.
 For example, a sale

 in January 2023 will be assigned a value of 18 (July 2024 minus January 2023),